Kenneth-Ye/Kenneth-Ye/README.md

 ### Hi there 👋

-I'm Kenneth, and I'm currently a Computer Science student at the University of Waterloo.
+I'm Kenneth, and I'm currently a Software Engineer intern at Shopify and a Computer Science student at the University of Waterloo.

 🌱 Previously worked at Shopify as a Software Engineer Intern.